 Broadcaster Mediaworks cancels an extensive radio campaign promoting Mega, apparently after pressure from record companies.

-Kim Dotcom and co to launch their new “Mega” site with a lavish party at the Coatesville mansion.
+Kim Dotcom and his colleagues launch their new “Mega” site with a lavish party at the Coatesville mansion.
 Exactly a year after the raid at the same spot, actors stage a repeat invasion, complete with a helicopter emblazoned with “FBI” flying above.
 Dotcom boasts that the volume of registration in the first hours of the new site sets a new record for startups.

 Kim Dotcom spends a bizarre day chez Sir Paul Holmes.